Michael Heilmann's Automatic Resource Management System Mark 1

 Warning: Using the services of ARMS1 without a handle is undefined behavior.

-Creating types
+3.1 Creating types

-Arms_TypeRemovedCallbackFunction* typeRemoved, Arms_VisitCallbackFunction *visit, Arms_FinalizeCallbackFunction* finalize)
+void* context, Arms_TypeRemovedCallbackFunction* typeRemoved, Arms_VisitCallbackFunction *visit, Arms_FinalizeCallbackFunction* finalize)

 .
 The first argument name